leagueutils/async-triggers/README.md

 ### Other Parameters

+If you want the trigger to stop after a certain number of iterations, you can set the `max_trigger_count`.
+Once the trigger has been called that amount of times, it will exit.
+If the parameter is omitted, the trigger will repeat indefinitely.

 Triggers allow you to specify a list of elements you want the decorated function to be spread over.
 If you specify the `iter_args` parameter when initialising a trigger, it will call the decorated function once for each element of that parameter.
 Each element will be positionally passed into the function's first argument.
 If you prefer to keep